 We found there is always room for improvement, and with our Editing we turn a good text into a great one.
 Hence, a document should be edited at least once before it is proofread.

-As you will find below, we have broken down our editing services into five categories.
+As you will find below, we have broken down our editing services into six categories.

 However, editing and publishing today embrace such a variety of ever-changing processes, services and providers that it is no wonder the field suffers from a lexicon with rather ambiguous terms.